-For tournament play to contribute to a player's global rank, it must be "accredited."
-This means it must be hosted by an authorized Silph League member community, it must be played with 'Arena Rules' and it must be properly conducted and reported through Silph.gg.
-Arena Rules are as follows:
+For tournament play to contribute to competitors' global rank, it must be 'accredited.'
+This means it must be hosted by an authorized Silph League member community, it must be played with 'Arena Rules,' and it must be a ranked tournament, properly conducted and reported through Silph.gg.
+The abbreviated Arena Rules are as follows:

-NOTE: No modifications, additions, or subtractions to these standardized rules may be enacted or enforced by tournament organizers in ranked Arena tournaments or the tournament will no longer be accredited and will not contribute to player rank.
+- No Rule Changes: No modifications, additions, or subtractions to these standardized rules may be enacted or enforced by tournament organizers in ranked Arena tournaments or the tournament will no longer be accredited and contribute to player rank.

-Great League: All battles must be fought in
+- League Selection: All battles must be fought in their designated League.

-- Disputes: If opponents do not agree on a match outcome, journal entries will be reviewed by a staff member.
-If a dispute is still deemed unresolved by staff, video evidence must be provided by one or both parties.
-If no video was recorded, the match will be deemed a loss to both parties.
+- Disputes: If opponents do not agree on a match outcome, journal entries and any available video evidence will be reviewed by a staff member to determine the match outcome.

-- Technical Issues: Each significant technical issue must be verified by your opponent and, when confirmed, will trigger a re-match of the current battle.
-The same battle team & order must be selected for the re-match.
-If technical issues prevent successful battle for 10 minutes, contact tournament staff for assistance.
+- Technical Issues: If you experience significant technical issues, share this with your opponent.
+If both agree that it significantly impacted the outcome of a match, it will trigger a re-match of the current battle.
+The same Battle Party & lead Pokémon must be selected for the re-match.
+If technical issues prevent successful battle for 10 minutes, or if competitors disagree on the issue, contact tournament staff for assistance.

-- Professionalism: Competitors are expected to maintain courtesy towards opponents.
-Harassment, aggression, intimidation, and other inappropriate behaviors should be reported to staff and will result in punitive action.
+- Professionalism: Competitors are expected to maintain courtesy towards opponents, tournament staff, and spectators.
+Harassment, aggression, intimidation, and other inappropriate behaviors should be reported to staff and can result in punitive action.

-- Free to Play: All accredited matches must be free to enter.
-Suggested donations or crowdfunding is acceptable to help cover venue costs or prizes.
+- Free to Play: All accredited matches must be free to play.
+The venue itself may require an entrance fee (i.e. gaming conventions, etc.), but the Tournament Organizer must not charge for participation.
+Suggested donations or crowdfunding are acceptable to help cover costs (i.e. venue, prizes, etc.).